 How do I talk about pregnancy options?

-It’s hard to imagine your kid having to make a decision about an unplanned pregnancy.
-Even though your preteen is likely years away from being sexually active, talking about unplanned pregnancy and pregnancy options now can let them know that you care about their health and future, and that you'll be there to support them no matter what.
+It might be hard to imagine your kid having to make a decision about an unintended pregnancy.
+Even though your preteen is likely years away from being sexually active, talking about unintended pregnancy and pregnancy options now can let them know that you care about their health and future, and that you'll be there to support them no matter what.
 It also allows you to frame these conversations around your values.

 Preteens need to know that pregnant people have 3 options: abortion, adoption, and parenting.
-This is also a good opportunity to provide basic factual information — like that legal abortion is very safe and common, and that being a teen parent can make it harder (but certainly not impossible) to achieve your future goals.
+This is also a good opportunity to provide basic factual information — like that abortion is very safe and common.

 If you’ve had your own experience with making decisions about a pregnancy, think about what information you feel comfortable revealing — what you share is totally up to you.
-This is a good time to talk about how decisions about pregnancy are very personal.
+This is a good time to talk about how decisions about pregnancy are very personal, and that everyone should have the right to make these decisions for themselves.
 Ask your kid questions about their own feelings and be open to their thoughts and values, too.

-You can use examples from the media, pop culture, or real life to start the conversation and ask them what they think — for example, an older teen in your community who may be pregnant, or a character on a TV show who has an abortion.
+You can use examples from the media, pop culture, or real life to start conversations and ask them what they think — for example, an older teen in your community who may be pregnant, or a character on a TV show who has an abortion.